 Linking addiction with affliction, and craving with raving, addiction is a poison pill that makes us ill with sinister sequelae that go right to our belly, turn our mind to jelly, and make us silly willy-nilly.*

 *Craving is the hallmark of addiction, and the most common addictions are a slippery slope of sugar, honey, chocolate, vanilla, cola, coffee, tea, alcohol, tobacco, and drugs.
 The best way to quit alcohol, tobacco, and drugs is to quit sugar, honey, chocolate, vanilla, and cola.
-The sweet treats of childhood are the bedrock of deadly addictions.
+The sweet treats of childhood are the bedrock of deadly, adult addictions.

 BEWARE OF ADDICTION & GUNS